 Many higher power PSEs or midspans also include outputs that meet the lower power level standards.

-The RocketLinx ES7106-VB is an unmanaged Power over Ethernet Industrial switch with four IEEE 802.3af PoE ports, two Gigabit ports and 12/24VDC voltage boost
+RocketLinx ACS7106 is a Poe+ (IEEE 802.3af/at) Industrial switch with four PoE Plus ports and two Gigabit ports, UL294B certified, and with a 12/24VDC voltage boost

 to receive our regular PowerOverEthernet.com newletter.